-- Each column of a table should be headed with the physical quantity and the appropriate unit, - The column headings of the table can then be directly transferred to the axes of a constructed graph.
+- Each column of a table should be headed with the physical quantity and the appropriate unit, e.g. time/s. - The column headings of the table can then be directly transferred to the axes of a constructed graph.

 (b) Graphs